 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
 The Supervisors are elected by the owners of the property within the District.
 The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-At September 30, 2022, four of the Board members are affiliated with Lennar Homes (the "Developer") and one supervisor is a resident appointed to fill a vacant general election seat and is not affiliated with the Developer.
-Subsequent to the general election in November 2022, the Board was comprised of three qualified electors, as such term is defined in Chapter 190, Florida Statutes, and two Board members who were affiliated with Lennar Homes.
-However, as contemplated by Section 190.006(3)(b), it is anticipated that the seat filled by one of the Lennar-affiliated Board members will be declared vacant and filled with a qualified elector.
+At September 30, 2023, one of the Board members is affiliated with Lennar Homes (the "Developer") and four members are qualified electors.